sornsawan25ch/Asset-Performance-Volatility-SQL/README.md

 ## Scenario

 Asset Management Company have many funds which combine many classes of assets.
 By the end year of 2020, where the Covid19 pandemic is still an intense situation.
 Global economic slowdown and asset prices around the world are volatile.
-Senior portfolio managers discuss with quantitative analysts about Covid19 impact on the market and ask quantitative analysts to assess asset performance and asset risk during Covid19 to mitigate portfolio risk and find investment opportunities to optimize portfolio return.
-Quantitative analysts will share their insight to senior portfolio managers in making decisions.
-Assume that the current portfolio combines with equity 40%, bond 40%, gold 10%, and real estate 10%.
+Portfolio managers discuss with the team about Covid19 impact on the market and do data analysis to assess asset performance and asset risk during Covid19 to mitigate portfolio risk and find investment opportunities to optimize portfolio return when covid pandemic seem relief.

 ## Purposes